-The gastric lap band is a belt-like device that is positioned around the upper part of a patient’s stomach that creates a small pouch that can hold only a limited amount of food.
+The gastric lap band positions a belt-like device around the upper part of a patient’s stomach to create a small pouch that can hold only a limited amount of food.

-The band can be inflated or deflated to adjust the size of the pathway between the pouch area and the rest of the stomach.
+You can inflate or deflate the band to adjust the size of the pathway between the pouch area and the rest of the stomach.
 This helps the patient feel full faster and limits the amount they can eat at one time.

 All patients will eventually require surgery to remove their gastric lap band.
-Lap bands are not meant to last forever and sometimes patients experience complications that require early removal of their lap band.
+The lap band does not last forever, and sometimes patients undergo early removal of their lap band due to complications.
 The success rate of lap band surgery is around 25% which is significantly less effective in comparison to other bariatric surgeries.
 Some of the reasons that would lead to the removal of a lap band are:

-- Intolerance to or complications from the lap band -lap band surgery is considered minimally invasive and most often can be reversed without issue.
-After having a lap band inserted, about 50% of patients experience ongoing negative side effects that diminish their quality of life and cause them to seek removal.
+The medical community considers lap band surgery as minimally invasive and often reversible without issue.
+After surgeons insert a lap band, approximately 50% of patients experience ongoing negative side effects that diminish their quality of life and prompt them to seek removal.
 Some of these side effects include:

 - Chronic heartburn due to acid reflux.

-- Lap bands are not lifetime devices – lap bands are medical devices manufactured from silicone and are not meant to be lifetime devices.
+Medical devices are manufactured from silicone and are not meant to be lifetime devices.
 The general rule is that they may last up to 10 years.
 If not removed at or before this 10-year mark, the lap band can begin to break down or become attached to the body possibly requiring a thoracic surgeon and a very complex surgery.

-The surgeon usually accesses the lap band through the initial surgical incision and will remove any scar tissue that has been formed around the band.
+The surgeon usually accesses the lap band through the initial surgical incision.
+Then, they proceed to remove any scar tissue that has formed around the band.

 Recovery After Gastric Lap Band Removal

-Your Bariatric Surgeon will provide you with aftercare instructions after having your lap band removed that will include wound care, daily routines, driving, etc. You will need to keep your incision clean and dry to avoid infection.
+Your Bariatric Surgeon will offer you aftercare instructions following the removal of your lap band, covering wound care, daily routines, driving, etc. You will need to keep your incision clean and dry to avoid infection.
 Usually, you can shower after about 48 hours.